beNative/git-automation/FUNCTIONAL_MANUAL.md

 ## 1. Navigating the Application

 The application is organized into three main views, which you can switch between using the icons in the top-right of the header.
 The header also features a dynamic title that changes color and text to reflect the current view.
+Next to the navigation icons is a **theme toggle button** to quickly switch between light and dark modes.

 -   **Dashboard (Home Icon):** The main screen where you can see and interact with all your repository cards.
 -   **Settings (Cog Icon):** Where you can configure global application settings.